 A key component in any time-trial tester or triathlete’s kit is the helmet atop their head.
-It is the leading edge in the fight against aerodynamic drag.
+It's the leading edge in the fight against aerodynamic drag.

-Brands go to great lengths to test the aerodynamics of their helmets and calculate the relative advantages of each design, and the watts they may save,
+Brands go to great lengths to test the aerodynamics of their helmets and calculate the relative advantages of each design, and the watts they may save.
+However, the truth is that it’s difficult to make recommendations about time-trial helmets because their performance is so individual.

 POC Cerebel Raceday